 Introduction

-On 28 August 2015 Ali Shukri Amin was sentenced to 11 years in prison to be followed by a lifetime of supervised release and monitoring of his internet activities for conspiring to provide material support and resources to the Islamic State of Iraq and Syria (a.k.a.
-ISIL, which is also known as ISIS).
-Amin pleaded guilty on 11 June 2015.
-He admitted that he was using Twitter to provide advice and encouragement to ISIS and its supporters.
-Amin, who used the Twitter handle @Amreekiwitness, provided instructions on how to use bitcoin, a virtual currency, to mask the provision of funds to ISIS, as well as facilitation to ISIS supporters seeking to travel to Syria to fight with ISIS.
-Amin used this account to conduct twitter-based conversations on ways to develop financial support for ISIS using on-line currency, such as bitcoin, and ways to establish a secure donation system or fund for ISIS.
+On August 28, 2015 Ali Shukri Amin was sentenced to 11 years in prison to be followed by a lifetime of supervised release and monitoring of his internet activities for conspiring to provide material support and resources to the Islamic State of Iraq and Syria (a.k.a.
+ISIL, also known as ISIS).
+Amin pleaded guilty on June 11, 2015.
+He confessed that he used Twitter to provide advice and encouragement to ISIS and its supporters.
+Amin, who used the Twitter handle @Amreekiwitness, provided instructions on how to use Bitcoin, a virtual currency, to mask the provision of funds to ISIS, as well as to facilitate the efforts of ISIS supporters seeking to travel to Syria to fight with ISIS.
+Amin used this account to conduct Twitter-based conversations on ways to develop financial support for ISIS using online currencies, such as Bitcoin, and ways to establish a secure donation system or funding for ISIS.
 For example, Amin tweeted a link to an article he had written entitled "Bitcoin wa' Sadaqat al-Jihad" (Bitcoin and the Charity of Jihad).
-The article discussed how to use bitcoins and how jihadists could utilize this currency to fund their efforts, including statements on how to set up an anonymous donations system to send money, using Bitcoin, to the mujahedeen.
+The article discussed how to use bitcoins and how jihadists could utilize this currency to fund their efforts, including statements on how to set up an anonymous donation system to send money, using Bitcoin, to the mujahedeen.

-On January 2015, Haaretz, a daily Israeli news outlet, reported on the first instance of an ISIS cell fundraising using Bitcoin on the dark net.
-The fundraiser was a man identified as Abu-Mustafa, and his Bitcoin account number indicated that he had managed to raise five Bitcoins (approximately $1,000) before the FBI shut down his account.
+In January 2015, Haaretz, a daily Israeli news outlet, reported on the first instance of an ISIS cell fundraising using Bitcoin on the dark net.
+The fundraiser was a man identified as Abu-Mustafa, and his Bitcoin account number indicated he had managed to raise five bitcoins (approximately $1,000) before the FBI shut down his account.

-The currency used in all of the above mentioned transactions was Bitcoin, it is the first and perhaps most famous cryptocurrency.
+The currency used in all of the above mentioned transactions was Bitcoin, the first and perhaps most well-known cryptocurrency.
 Cryptocurrencies are electronically generated and stored tokens which can be exchanged via a decentralized payment system called a blockchain.
-The blockchain is a peer-to-peer network, which allows users to trade the tokens without relying on banks or other financial institutions, thus cutting the financial intermediaries and saving aon their fees.
-As mentioned, the first and perhaps the most famous cryptocurrency is Bitcoin, yet there are new cryptocurrencies tailored for different audiences.
-This disruptive technology was dubbed a "trust machine”, because it eliminates the need to rely on institutions that traditionally served as trusted intermediaries in financial markets and operate within an ecosystem based on self-sovereign identity.
+The blockchain is a peer-to-peer network, which allows users to trade the tokens without relying on banks or other financial institutions, thus cutting out the financial intermediaries and eliminating their fees.
+As mentioned, the first and perhaps most well-known cryptocurrency is Bitcoin, yet there are new cryptocurrencies tailored for different audiences.
+This disruptive technology was dubbed a "trust machine”, because it eliminates the need to rely on the institutions that traditionally served as trusted intermediaries in financial markets and operated within an ecosystem based on self-sovereign identity.
 As such, cryptocurrencies have the potential to lead a revolution in many sectors of our day-to-day lives.
-Some even thought that this revolution would change perceptions of property, expression and identity.
+Some even believe that this revolution could revolutionize perceptions of property, expression and identity.

-As the Coronavirus (a.k.a.
-Covid – 19) began to spread the use of cryptocurrencies increased.
-One plausible explanation is that the trust in institutions and traditional financial intermediaries dropped, resulting in an increased need for alternatives.
-The decentralized anonymous model of cryptocurrencies is a natural candidate as cryptocurrencies are viewed as storing value and they are borderless – you can purchase them almost anywhere in the world and later on use them in most countries without the need to exchange or transfer them.
-From a consumer’s point of view, being able to use cryptocurrencies has its benefits as the tokens help circumventing the intermediaries and thus make financial services cheaper and more inclusive.
-The trust is in technology and not in other people, or intermediaries, improving markets and business.
+As the coronavirus (a.k.a.
+Covid – 19) began to spread, the use of cryptocurrencies increased.
+One plausible explanation is that trust in institutions and traditional financial intermediaries dropped, resulting in an increased need for alternatives.
+The decentralized anonymous cryptocurrency model is a natural candidate as cryptocurrencies are viewed as storing value and they are borderless – you can purchase them almost anywhere in the world and use them later on in most countries without a need for exchange or transfer.
+From the consumer’s point of view, being able to use cryptocurrencies has its benefits as the tokens help circumvent the intermediaries, thereby making financial services cheaper and more inclusive.
+Trust is placed in technology and not in other people or intermediaries, improving markets and businesses.